Should you expect the results outlined in a proposal?

 - If you were in our position, and you had to choose a digital marketing consultant, but couldn’t choose yourself, who would you choose and why?

-I hope this post has armed you with some good ideas, questions, and actions you can implement to make hiring a great digital marketing consultant a little bit easier.
+I hope this post has armed you with some good ideas, questions, and actions you can implement to make hiring a great digital marketing consultant a bit easier.

 If you’re looking for digital marketing consultancy services, feel free to get in touch.
 If our services aren’t the right fit, I should be able to put you in touch with someone who I can personally vouch for.